Container Scanning

 Scanning from a registry

 Section titled “Scanning from a registry”Connecting a registry is the recommended approach for production workloads.
-See Connecting Registries for the four supported registries (Docker Hub, AWS ECR, Google GCR, Harbor).
+See Connecting Registries for the supported registries.

 What you’ll see